Monotonic Transformation Invariant Multi-task Learning: Adapting to multi-task learning

-In practice, naively applying \texttt{Multi-step DiBS-MTL} can be slow.
-We propose the following approximation to \dibs, which is more computationally efficient and still \emph{preserves} the desirable invariance to monotonic, nonaffine task loss transformations:
+Using this the parameters between epochs are updated as in \Cref{alg:dibs-mtl}.
+In practice, single-step versions of such iterative schemes are common \citep{liu2023famo}.
+Such a version described below still \emph{preserves} the desirable invariance to monotonic, nonaffine task loss transformations:

-\ref{eq: dibs mtl} can be viewed as an approximation of \ref{eq: multi step dibs}, obtained by setting the initial $\Delta\theta_1 = 0$, running the system for a single step, i.e., only for $k=1$, and outputting $\Delta\theta_2$ as $\Delta\theta$.
-Such single step approximations are common for ensuring practical computational speedups in MTL methods where an iterative processes are involved, c.f. \texttt{FAMO} \citep{liu2023famo}.
-As we will show in \Cref{section: experiments}, \ref{eq: dibs mtl} offers competitive performance on MTL tasks, even with a single step approximation.
-We remark that unlike \eqref{eq: dibs iterations}, the single step update rule \ref{eq: dibs mtl} that does not have explicit dependencies on $\xstari$ due to the first-order approximation combined with the ball constraint.
-In \Cref{section: additional results} we provide results on a demonstrative two dimensional nonconvex example showing that the single-step version performs similarly to the multi-step version despite being relatively simpler.
+We remark that unlike multi-step variants, \ref{eq: dibs mtl} \emph{does not} have explicit dependencies on the individual optima $\theta^{*,i}_{j}$ due to the first-order approximation combined with the ball constraint.
+Further, \texttt{1-step DiBS-MTL} does not introduce any additional hyperparameters as the $\epsilon$ term is absorbed into the learning rate $\eta$.
+In \Cref{sec:toy,subsection: cv/mtrl,section: additional results} we provide results showing that the single-step version performs similarly to the multi-step version despite being relatively simpler on a variety of MTL problems.